30 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on promoting physical activity, so it's unlikely that your medications would be affected, but you should confirm with the trial organizers.

-Is the Move with Meaning program safe for humans?
+What prior data suggests that the Move with Meaning program is safe for promoting physical activity in midlife adults?

 CM